Tropicalista/pdf-embed/readme.txt

 = Do I need an API key to use this block? =

-Yes you will need a free Adobe PDF Embed API.
+Yes you will need a free [Adobe PDF Embed API](https://developer.adobe.com/document-services/apis/pdf-embed/).

 == Changelog ==

+= 0.3.8 =
+* Added control to fit page

 = 0.3.7 =
 * Fix Inline embed mode responsive issue